JaredsWebApplications/Cella-Ant-x15/README.md

 	J & M & B: need ur input/thoughts

-  Note: determine what to write if no known issues
+  NOTE: determine what to write if no known issues

 ## CREDITS